Darlington Office Success

 “An award will not be made in respect of a criminal injury sustained before 1 October 1979 if, at the time of the incident giving rise to that injury, the applicant and the assailant were living together as members of the same family.”

-Watson Woodhouse Limited challenged this rule on behalf of a lady from Teesside who originally approached the University of Teesside for help and assistance.
-After a successful challenge the Court of Appeal found that the ‘pre-1979’ rule unlawfully discriminated against our client.
-Subsequently, it was decided in Parliament that this unfair and discriminatory rule is to be taken out of the Criminal Injuries Compensation Scheme completely.
+The Civil Litigation team of Watson Woodhouse challenged this rule on behalf of a lady, JT, from Teesside.
+The team successfully challenged the rule with the Court of Appeal case of JT -v- First Tier Tribunal.
+It was found that the rule unlawfully discriminated against our client.
+Subsequently, Parliament decided to take out this unfair and discriminatory rule out of the Scheme completely.
+The Same Roof Rule was overturned.

-This now means that all victims of sexual and physical assault between 1964 and 1979 can apply for compensation.
+This means that JT and other victims of assault between 1964 and 1979 can now apply for compensation.

-If you were the victim of a crime by someone you were living with between 1964 and 1979 you may now be able to make a successful application to the CICA.
+If you were the victim of assault by someone you were living with between 1964 and 1979, you may now be able to make a successful application to the CICA.

 What should somebody do who thinks they are impacted by the “Same Roof Rule” change?

-Speak to Watson Woodhouse Solicitors who have specialists in this field and an in-depth understanding of challenges that survivors can face having challenged this rule in the Court of Appeal.
+Speak to Watson Woodhouse who have successfully overturned this rule.
+We have specialists in this field and an in-depth understanding of challenges that survivors can face having challenged this rule in the Court of Appeal.

 You may be able to claim even if you have previously applied and been rejected.